Newman Smith High School: Achievements

 In 1998, Newman Smith High School was selected as a United States Department of Education New American High School and Blue Ribbon School of Excellence.

 Marching band

-The Trojan Band advanced to UIL State competition in 2000, 2009, 2011, and 2013 with the '09 and '11 groups becoming the first in school history to achieve this feat back to back.
-The 2000 Trojan Band was a state alternate in 5A competition.
-In 2009, the band won 1st in the 4A UIL Area B competition to qualify for State, then made finals at State with a record 3rd-place finish in prelims.
-They were named the 6th best 4A band in Texas after the final round, the only top ten finish for the Trojan Band to date.
-In 2011 the band was named the 14th best 4A band in the state after finishing 4th in Area B. In 2013, the band finished 2nd at Area B in an upset finish to qualify for UIL State, and only missed finals by one place, becoming the 11th best 4A band in Texas.
+The Trojan Band performed in 5A UIL State competition in 1982 and 2000 and 4A UIL State competition in 2009, 2011, and 2013, with the '09 and '11 groups becoming the first in school history to achieve this feat back-to-back.
+The '00 Trojan Band was an alternate and did not originally qualify.
+In 2009, the band placed first in the 4A UIL Area B competition to qualify for State, then made finals at State with a record third place ranking in prelims.
+They placed sixth in the final round, the only top-ten finish or finals appearance for the Trojan Band to date.
+In 2011 the band placed 14th in State after placing fourth in Area B. In 2013, the band placed second at Area B in an upset finish, but placed 11th at State, missing finals by one place.